ACTOR – SINGER – MOVER

-ALISON WHITEHURST is an American actress and singer based in New York City - most recently seen as Cynthia Weil in the National Tour of Beautiful: The Carole King Musical.
+ALISON WHITEHURST is an American actress and singer - most recently seen as Cynthia Weil in the National Tour of Beautiful: The Carole King Musical.

-Holding a BFA in Theatre Performance from Texas Christian University, she performed regionally throughout the Dallas/Fort Worth metroplex before transitioning to NYC with the premier of The Fortress of Solitude at The Public Theatre.
+Holding a BFA in Theatre Performance from Texas Christian University, she performed regionally throughout the Dallas/Fort Worth metroplex before transitioning to NYC with the premiere of The Fortress of Solitude at The Public Theatre.
 Book and music written by Itamar Moses (The Band's Visit) and Michael Friedman (Bloody, Bloody Andrew Jackson).

 Her previous experience with The Fortress of Solitude at the Dallas Theatre Center gave her a passion for developing new works.
 After her New York debut, Alison got on board with the workshop of Born For This: The Bebe Winans Story, directed and conceived by Charles Randolph-Wright (Motown the Musical) with music by Bebe Winans (Grammy-winning Gospel Singer/Songwriter).
-She continued with the company for the show's premiers at The Alliance Theatre in Atlanta, Arena Stage in DC, and The Broad Stage in California, playing the role of Penny.
+She continued with the company for the show's premieres at The Alliance Theatre in Atlanta, Arena Stage in DC, and The Broad Stage in California, playing the role of Penny.

 BEAUTIFUL: THE CAROLE KING MUSICAL